How do I get my restraining order enforced in another state?

 If your copy is not a certified copy, call or go to the court that gave you the order and ask the clerk’s office for a certified copy.
 There is no fee to get a certified copy of an OR restraining order.

 Note: It is a good idea to keep a copy of the order with you at all times.
 You will also want to bring several copies of the order with you when you move.
 You might want to leave copies of the order at your work place, at your home, at the children’s school or daycare, in your car, with a sympathetic neighbor, and so on.
 You can give a copy to the security guard or person at the front desk where you live and/or work along with a photo of the abuser.
 You can also give a copy of the order to anyone who is named in and protected by the order.

 Can I get someone to help me?
 Do I need a lawyer?

 You do not need a lawyer to get your restraining order enforced in another state.

 However, you may want to get help from a local domestic violence advocate or attorney in the state that you move to.
 A domestic violence advocate can let you know what the advantages and disadvantages are for registering your restraining order, and help you through the process if you decide to do so.

 To find a domestic violence advocate or an attorney in the state you are moving to, select your state from the Places that Help tab on the top of this page and then click Advocates and Shelters.

 Do I need to tell the court in Oregon if I move?

-Yes.
-The court that gave you your restraining order needs to have an up-to-date mailing address for you at all times so they can communicate with you if anything happens to your restraining order - for example, if your abuser asks the court to dismiss the order or if your order is changed in any way.
+The court that gave you your restraining order needs to have an up-to-date mailing address for you so they can communicate with you if anything happens to your restraining order - for example, if the abuser asks the court to dismiss the order or if your order is changed in any way.